Giorgio-DiLiberi/ReinforcementLearning/README.md

 * make some debugging on the environment constants and methods with the code EnvTest.py.

-The directory /SimulationResults can be used to store some graphs and useful data resulting from simulation of trained Policies.
+The directory /SimulationResults can be used to store some graphs and useful data resulting from simulation of trained Policies; the directory /custom_modules contains some useful functions.